Northumberland Christian 51, Weatherly 39

-WEATHERLY — Jenika Krum had a career night as she sets a new career high in scoring with 20 points.
-Five of her seven made field goals were from deep, which ties the girls school record for most made threes in a game.
+WEATHERLY — Jenika Krum had a career night, scoring a career-high 20 points.
+Five of her seven made field goals were from deep, tying the program record record for most made 3-pointers in a game.

-Carrie King finished the game with a 14 point and 15 rebound double-double in the Warriors' (8-3) non-conference win over Weatherly.
+Carrie King finished the game with a 14-point, 15-rebound double-double in the Warriors' (8-3) non-conference win.

 Northumberland Christian 51, Weatherly 39